undertheironbridge/sims3-fitgirl-wine-new-wow64/README.md

 11. Click `Install`.
 This will cause the debugger to break again.
 Keep doing `continue` until `unarc.dll` appears in the temporary directory.
 12. Copy the modified `unarc.dll` over the original one, delete the breakpoints (`delete 1` and `delete 2`) and then `continue`.
 The installer will now run.

 That's it.
 The installation took about 20 minutes on my Ryzen 5950X.
 You can run the game by going to `Game/Bin` in the installation directory and doing `wine TS3W.exe`.
-I also installed dxvk via winetricks but this isn't necessary.
+I also installed dxvk via winetricks as it gives better performance on my GPU (Radeon RX550) but this isn't strictly necessary.

 If you want to have *all the content* (some of it is provided as `Sims3Pack` files which must be actually "installed" into the game first), you'll need to use the launcher which is incredibly flaky with Wine and requires `dotnet20` and `vcrun2005sp1` to be installed via winetricks.
 Once you have that, do `wine Sims3LauncherW.exe`, click *Downloads*, then *Select All* and *Install*.
 Another small window with a progress bar should pop up, wait until it completes and close the launcher.